AVTpepper/halloween-hackathon/README.md

 ### About us page

-Here user is thanked for visit the page and get to meet the creators.
+Here user is thanked for visiting the page and get to meet the creators.

 <p align="left"><img src="assets\images\features\picture_7.png" alt="Picture of About us page" width="500"/></p>